Clothing and fashion to Hong Kong

 Australian fashion houses and designers are advised to work with agents in Hong Kong, who will work on a 30 to 50 per cent margin and with significantly more for the retailer.
-As a general rule, the imported Australian product is usually sold about nine to 10 times the ex-factory price.
+As a general rule, imported Australian products are usually sold at nine to 10 times the ex-factory price.
 Buyers often make purchase decisions by comparing pricing to other similar brands/products already sold in the market.

-Competition is fierce as the Hong Kong market is highly fragmented with and dominated by international fashion labels from Europe, Japan, Korea and the USA.
+Competition is fierce as the Hong Kong market is highly fragmented and dominated by international fashion labels from Europe, Japan, Korea and the United States.

-In recent years, the pop culture wave of Korean fashion style has recently intensified the competition.
+In recent years, the pop culture wave of Korean fashion style has intensified this competition.
 Fast fashion brands from Korea which are trendy yet affordable are becoming more popular.

 Brand building and PR

 Hong Kong is a highly media-influenced market, quality marketing materials and brand development is vital.

 Social media tools including blogs, beauty forums and Facebook are key influencers of consumers’ purchasing decisions.
 Fashion bloggers and celebrity endorsements are effective ways for brands to communicate with potential consumers.
 For example, Hong Kong Fashion Geek is a Hong Kong based blog focusing on a variety of lifestyle topics, including fashion, food, consumer gadgets and design.

 Major weekly and monthly beauty, fashion, health and lifestyle magazines are an important tool in promoting your brand and products and all provide significant coverage of new and emerging fashions.